GameServerManagers/LinuxGSM/README.md

 The Linux Game Server Managers are command line tools for quick, simple deployment and management of various dedicated game servers and voice comms servers.

-<h2>Hassle Free Dedicated Servers</h2>
+<h2>Hassle-Free Dedicated Servers</h2>
 Game servers traditionally are not easy to manage yourself.
-Admins often have to spend hours just messing around trying to get there server working.
+Admins often have to spend hours just messing around trying to get their server working.
 LGSM is designed to be a simple as possible allowing Admins to spend less time on management and more time on the fun stuff.

 <h2>Main features</h2>
 <ul>